Heath Lane Academy

 Heath Lane Academy is a co-educational secondary school and sixth form located in Earl Shilton, Leicestershire, England.
-It has been previously known as William Bradford Academy, William Bradford Community College and, before this, as Earl Shilton Community College.
-In summer 2016, the nearby Heathfield Academy closed and merged with William Bradford Academy at their site with the new academy rebranded as Heath Lane Academy, also known in abbreviated form as HLA.
+It was previously known as William Bradford Academy, William Bradford Community College and, before this, as Earl Shilton Community College.
+In summer 2016, the nearby Heathfield Academy closed and merged with William Bradford Academy at their site with the new academy rebranded as Heath Lane Academy (HLA).

 Overseas links

-The college has links in China, as of 1998.
-The college has links to Mianyang Nanshan Bilingual School in the Sichuan province of the People's Republic of China.
-There have been many visits between schools; the most recent in July 2009.
-Twelve students and two teachers from Earl Shilton visited Mianyang to embark on various scientific studies with students from the School.
+As of 1998, the college has links to Mianyang Nanshan Bilingual School in the Sichuan province of the People's Republic of China.
+Many visits between schools have occurred, the most recent of which was in July 2009.
+Twelve students and two teachers from Earl Shilton visited Mianyang for scientific studies.